 - Use a persistent cart throughout your site.
 This means that you should show the contents of a user’s shopping cart on every page of your site.
 Typically, persistent carts appear somewhere near the upper-right-hand corner of the page.
 At the very least, you should display the number of items in the user’s cart along with the current order total; however, the best persistent carts actually enable the user to view the specific contents of the cart, often by clicking on or hovering over the smaller cart which only shows the number of items and the order total.

 - Use upsells to merchandize additional products.
 As your user prepares to checkout, you can display additional products which might interest them.
 Typically, these are low-priced items which are impulse buys (sort of like the candy and magazine racks in the checkout lanes of a grocery store), but they can also be higher-priced items which are closely related to the products the user has already placed in their cart.
 If your website has wishlist functionality, you can also display items from the user’s wishlist, which can be quite powerful (since you know they already want these items, they are more likely to place them in their cart if you display them during the checkout process).
+Be careful, however, that a user does not have to visit another page to add an upsell product to their cart — allow them to do this while they stay on the shopping cart page.

 - Allow your shoppers to edit product details (quantity, size, color/pattern, etc.) directly within the shopping cart.
 If your user does decide they want to change something during the checkout process, they won’t have to leave the shopping cart to do so.